Jamesmeyer75/React-Native/README.md

 # React-Native
 Learning React Native for the first time.
+Once I have it hosted, I will leave the link in the description.